joaquimrocha/radosfs/doc/use.md

 \subsection uselinks Links

-RadosFs supports symbolic links to File and Dir objects (note that a link to a link is not allowed).
+*libradosfs* supports symbolic links to File and Dir objects (note that a link to a link is not allowed).

 Links can be created using the FsObj::createLink method, for example: